 Onions and Garlic.
 Not only are these a great cheap food, but they also add tons of flavor to recipes.
 I use a lot of onions and garlic in my house and they are great for you!

 Carrots.
 Not the baby ones when you are pinching pennies.
 Whole carrots are typically super inexpensive.
 I get them for $1 for a 2 pound bag.
 Serve them raw as a side for lunch or supper (or try roasting).
 Add them to soups or a stir fry.

 Celery.
 In my part of the country a bunch of celery is $1.
 Use in the same way you would the carrots.
 Carrots and celery also make great snacks.

 Frozen Veggies.
-Frozen green beans and corn are both $1 at Aldi.
+Frozen green beans, peas and corn are both under $1 at Aldi.
 Use in soup, fried rice or as a side dish.

 Apples.
 In the fall and winter months these are often times under $.70 a pound.
 Add to oatmeal or slice and serve with lunch or for a snack.
 Of course apple cake is a fun splurge too. 🙂

 Cabbage.
 Right now a head of cabbage is just over a dollar and it will be cheaper in fall and winter months.
 Shave it for a salad or add to soups and stir fries.
 I also love sauteing it and having with eggs.

 Bananas.
 Bananas are pretty much always under $.50 a pound and will frequently go on sale cheaper than that.

 Canned Tomato Products.
 Canned tomatoes are cheap.
 Make your own pizza sauce, salsa, spaghetti sauce, and tomato soup for a fraction of what it would cost to buy them already made.
 I know canned tomatoes are controversial in the “healthy foods” world.
 But you do what you have to do.
 Another option would be to stock up on tomatoes when you can get them dirt cheap and can or freeze them to avoid the cans.